Checkio-Game-Missions/checkio-empire-playfair-cipher/info/story.md

-Security, security and security.
-All our communication should encrypted.
+Security, security, security.
+All our communication MUST be encrypted.
-In the Museum of Human History we have found the interesting algorithm.
+In the Museum of Human History we have found a rather interesting algorithm which we think might be useful.

 The [Playfair cipher](http://en.wikipedia.org/wiki/Playfair_cipher) or Playfair square, is a manual symmetric encryption technique and was the first literal digraph substitution cipher.